 Can playdough be composted?

 Play Doh brand is biodegradable, but that does not mean it is compostable.
-It includes additives that could ruin compose.
-When making playdough at home it’s really common to add fun items that are not compostable, like glitter or styrofoam beads.
-Neither of those are good for your compost pile.
+It includes additives that could ruin compost.
+When making homemade playdough, extra items like glitter or styrofoam beads aren't compostable.

 Playing with homemade playdough is a fun activity for you and your kids too.
 It is cost-effective, durable, and you can have your kind of dough – be it sparkly or glittery.